jparyani/mediagoblin/docs/designdecisions.rst

 Chris Webber on "Why WSGI Minimalism":

-    If you notice in the technology listI list a lot of components that are very `Django Project`_, but not actually Django components.
+    If you notice in the technology list I list a lot of components that are very "django-like", but not actually `Django`_ components.
 What can I say, I really like a lot of the ideas in Django!
 Which leads to the question: why not just use Django?

     While I really like Django's ideas and a lot of its components, I also feel that most of the best ideas in Django I want have been